PDF(180.8 KB) View with Adobe Reader on a variety of devices

-VLAN load-balancing is achieved with two different APs blocking different VLANs.
-The primary edge is responsible for being the AP on at least a subset of the VLANs, and it sends an EPA message that tells the highest priority port to block the rest.
+VLAN load-balancing is achieved with two different APs that block different VLANs.
+The primary edge is and is responsible for the AP on at least a subset of the VLANs, and it sends an EPA message that tells the highest priority port to block the rest.
 The information about the intermediate port with the highest priority was already fetched with the EPA election message.
 The type of message that is generated for this is an EPA command TLV that contains a bitmap of the VLANs that the highest-priority port needs to block.

 Two port IDs

 Here is an example of a good topology:

 SwitchA#show rep topology REP Segment 1 BridgeName PortName edge Role ---------------- ---------- ---- ---- SwitchA Fa0/2 Pri Alt SwitchC Fa1/0/23 Open SwitchC Fa1/0/2 Open SwitchD Fa0/23 Open SwitchD Fa0/2 Open SwitchB Fa1/0/23 Sec Open

 Here is an example where something is broken: